vpayno/exercism-workspace/go/armstrong-numbers/armstrong-doc.md

 func IsNumber(number int) bool
 ```

-IsNumber returns true if the passed number equals the sum of it's digits to the power of the number of digits\.
+IsNumber returns true if the passed number equals the sum of it's digits to the power of the number of digits.

 <details><summary>Example</summary>
 <p>